UfukBlbn/Python-Gui-Design/README.md

 # Python Gui Design
- There is a some backend process but mainly this work about the GUI
+ There is a some backend process but mainly it is a GUI work.S